mika-s/mika-s.github.io/_posts/2017-11-08-creating-a-wireshark-dissector-in-lua-3.markdown

 Two other blogs that describe Wireshark dissectors in Lua can be found [here][delog-wireshark-dissector-in-lua] and [here][emmanueladenola-wireshark-dissector-with-lua].

-If you want to find out how you can separate the fields into separate sub trees, you can take a look at [part four]({% post_url 2018-12-16-creating-a-wireshark-dissector-in-lua-4 %}) of this series.
+If you want to find out how you can separate the fields into separate subtrees, you can take a look at [part four]({% post_url 2018-12-16-creating-a-wireshark-dissector-in-lua-4 %}) of this series.